 Conclusion

-Many travelers choose a ready-made routeplan to avoid planning routes, timing and logistics themselves, so they can focus on enjoying the day.
-Because on Ibiza, the road itself is part of the experience.
 If you’re planning to explore different parts of the island, it can also help to understand the difference between North and South Ibiza.

 Explore Ibiza without the planning